okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-phone/main/aspnet/integrationsteps.md

 ### 5: Select the phone factor by calling the SelectChallengeAuthenticatorAsync method

-When the user selects the **Phone** factor, a call to `SelectChallengeAuthenticatorAsync` is made, which sends a verification code to the user's phone through SMS.
+When the user selects the **Phone** factor, a call to `SelectChallengeAuthenticatorAsync` is made that sends a verification code to the user's phone through SMS.
 This method accepts the `SelectAuthenticatorOptions` parameter that is used to pass in the phone factor ID.

 If the call is successful, the method returns the `AwaitingAuthenticatorEnrollmentData` status that indicates that the SDK needs a phone number in order to send the verification code.
 The next step is to redirect the user to a page to enter in the phone number.